stephaneLabs/nIceCDE/README.md

 * Icewm start buttons to copy as start.xpm in the ~/.icewm/themes/ICE_UX/taskbar theme directory : https://github.com/ItzSelenux/icewm-menu-buttons

-* Gtk themes which mimic the Motif toolkit : https://github.com/josvanr/cde-motif-theme
+* josvanr's Gtk themes which mimic the Motif toolkit : https://github.com/josvanr/cde-motif-theme

 * Some X resources for your ~/.Xresources are available inside the ice_ux directory, file .../ice_ux/Xresources-icewm-theme